Anas-mhameed/Yolov5_Object_Detection_Project/README.md

 # Welcome to my github
-on you'r hand a project of computer vision that uses YOLOv5 for training custom data
+on you'r hands a project of computer vision that uses YOLOv5 for training custom data

 Basicly our model is an object detection model,